29 Nov Cognitive Skills: What They Are and Why They Are Important

 Sensory memory is the shortest-term element of memory.
 It is the ability to retain impressions of sensory information after the original stimuli have ended.
 It acts as a kind of buffer for stimuli received through the five senses of sight, hearing, smell, taste and touch, which are retained accurately, but very briefly.
 For example, the ability to look at something and remember what it looked like with just a second of observation is an example of sensory memory.
 The sensory memory for visual stimuli is sometimes known as the iconic memory, the memory for aural stimuli is known as the echoic memory, and that for touch as the haptic memory.

 Logical reasoning is the process of using a rational, systematic series of steps based on sound mathematical procedures and given statements to arrive at a conclusion.

-Edublox uses sequences and patterns to teach reasoning skills.
+Edublox Online Tutor uses colors placed in sequences to develop inductive reasoning skills.
 The student will, for example, have to add four colors to complete the sequence below: